icn-navigator/Documentation/General/Tools Used.md

-This page collates all key links to external sites/resources.
+This page collates all key links to the resources we used.
 They are also linked in there relevant sections, but this provides an overview.

 **Communication:** Discord Server - Contact Matthew Wang (matthewyw@student.unimelb.edu.au) for access.